-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-As Star Trek Month concludes, it's time to go out with a bang and a whimper with one last tour of duty aboard the doomed USS Voyager.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+As his trek across Trek concludes, it's time to go out with a bang and a whimper with one last tour of duty aboard the doomed USS Voyager.
 Or, just maybe, two...

 The only thing worse than a bad show is a potentially great one that seems intent on feeding itself to the dogs.
 Voyager should have been brilliant.
 A brand new crew.
 New writers.
 A nice break for everyone to refresh themselves after so many years of Next Gen. A brand new part of the universe; untapped, uncharted, where anything could happen and nobody had any respect for this so-called "Federation".

-What Voyager did have on its side was that it was perfect for games.
+What Voyager had on its side was that it was perfect for games.
 Much like the show, uncharted territory meant complete creative freedom, with the safety of the ship a much stronger focal point for the action than some random diplomatic blah with the blue people of Planet Whatever like previous games had relied on.
 The only problem was a pragmatic one—everything Voyager touched turned to poop.

-When Star Trek: Voyager: Elite Force appeared with the tagline "Set Phasers To Frag", that looked to be proceeding right on cue.
+When Star Trek: Voyager: Elite Force appeared with the tagline "Set Phasers To Frag", that seemed to be proceeding right on cue.
 Much to everyone's surprise though... it was a damn good game.

-Raven's creation was the Hazard Team (which was obviously meant to be the name of the game before someone decided Elite Force sounded cooler) - an answer to the classic Star Trek problem of having the bridge crew constantly putting themselves in danger.
-Think of them as what happens when a redshirt gets proper equipment and combat training, instead of simply a gutshot and cheap funeral.
+Raven's creation was the Hazard Team (which was obviously meant to be the name of the game before someone decided Elite Force sounded cooler), an answer to the classic Star Trek problem of having the bridge crew constantly putting themselves in danger.
+Think of them as what happens when a redshirt gets proper equipment and combat training, instead of a gutshot and cheap funeral.